Pschiee/Perfect-Colour/Documentation/Schematics/Pi_Shield_Schematic/README.md

 - Resistors: two 10kOhm, one 1kOhm and one 8.2kOhm.

-- Transisotrs: two surface mount PNP.
+- Transisotr: a surface mount PNP.

 - Capacitors: three ceramic 1microFarad, five ceramic 100nanoFarad and four electrolytic 1microFarad.